charlesfrye/charlesfrye.github.io/_posts/2023-10-22-reckoner-riddleordering.markdown

 ## Ending ##

-Our riddleorder is now done, and steer goes back to the runwarden.
+Our riddlelist is now done,
+and steer goes back to the runwarden.

-For such a groundish riddleorder, all of these works -- inwoven-words, fount wordcraft and reckoner's tongue, runwardens -- might strike as overkill.
+For such a groundish riddlelist, all of these works -- inwoven-words, fount wordcraft and reckoner's tongue, runwardens -- might strike as overkill.

-But as you learn to weave your own riddleorders with wendings most fine, the might of these works will be made clear.
+But as you learn to weave your own riddlelists with wendings most wonderful, the might of these works will be made open to sight.

 Good luck!

+## Thankings ##

+The writer thanks Andy Vargas
+for hunting down many Frankish words in the first draft of this writing.